URGENT! Help us with our food pantry on Wednesdays

 In the light of Covid -19, we are seeing four times the number of people coming to our food pantry for emergency food.
-We need more volunteer help on Wednesdays preparing food bags and getting them to the clients who wait outside to pick them up.
-You can choose one or both shifts on Wednesdays; from 9 to 11 am or 1 to 3 p.m. in the afternoon.
+We need more bilingual (English/Spanish speaking) volunteer help on Wednesdays preparing food bags and getting them to the clients who wait outside to pick them up.
+Time needed: 9 am to 1 pm (lunch provided.

 333 East 115th Street, New York, NY 10029, US